-- Establish a policy or register on product disclosure that explains relevant laws, regulations and industry standards, including penalties for non-compliance (you should have already gathered information on product disclosure standards and regulatory requirements as part of implementing COP 1 Legal compliance). - Use the terms set down in national legislation.
-If there is no applicable law, follow the COP.
+- Establish a policy or register on product disclosure that explains relevant laws, regulations and industry standards, including penalties for non-compliance (you should have already gathered information on product disclosure standards and regulatory requirements as part of implementing COP 1 Legal compliance). - If there is no applicable law or guidelines,, follow the COP requirements 28.2 a-j..
 Note that if there is a conflict between COP provisions and applicable law (i.e. where following the COP requirements under this provision would result in you being in a position of non-compliance with applicable law), then the law has precedence.
 If you find a conflict, please alert the RJC as soon as possible so that we can develop consistent advice for our members and auditors. - As an RJC member, you must maintain up-to-date knowledge of the relevant legislation across all your areas of operation.
 If your responsible senior managers are not familiar with the applicable law, particularly if your business includes retail sales, you run a higher risk of non-conformance. - Remember that disclosure requirements apply at each and every level of the jewellery supply chain, and that you must disclose information in accordance with the applicable law and the COP even if your buyer has not asked for it.
 Establish procedures for proper disclosure in all your transactions, including purchases.
 These should include a clear statement on how to proceed if a supplier fails to provide appropriate product information.
-Look at example invoices for 'common disclosure' within the trade on the ICA and AGTA websites.
+Look at example invoices for 'common disclosure' within the trade on the ICA and AGTA websites. - In cases where you sell a gemstone, diamond or jewellery product to an end consumer who will not personally view the product (for example, because you are selling it through a catalogue, mail order, website, shopping channel, telephone order or other sales platform), you must still disclose relevant information in the product description. - Where applicable, establish procedures for reviewing and approving sales and marketing materials to ensure that they do not contain any potentially misleading or deceptive information and that they comply with the law and the COP.